Mayor’s Workforce Council

 - Measure and Correct

 Routinely measure the effectiveness of the model and progress toward targets.
-Correct course where appropriate to ensure alignment between employer needs, potential employee skills, and local training programs.
+A correct course where appropriate to ensure alignment between employer needs, potential employee skills, and local training programs.

 - Leverage Existing Opportunities

-Identify and prioritize current or planned workforce programs, training and hiring opportunities, and relationships with organizations which have demonstrated success in the career pathways model.
+Identify and prioritize current or planned workforce programs, training and hiring opportunities, and relationships with organizations that have demonstrated success in the career pathways model.
 Some examples include:

 - Government infrastructure and public works projects including Florida’s Department of Transportation apprenticeship program.

-- Local workforce programs such as the Building Trades’ Multi-Craft Core Curriculum (MC3) and BYF’s ’Build Tampa Bay Career Day.
+- Local workforce programs such as the Building Trades’ Multi-Craft Core Curriculum (MC3) and Build Your Future’s (BYF) ’Build Tampa Bay Career Day.'

-- Programs administered nationally by the National Center for Construction Education, the North America’s Building Trades Unions (NABTU), and the National Joint Apprenticeship and Training Committee (formerly the Electrical Training Alliance).
+- Programs are administered nationally by the National Center for Construction Education, North America’s Building Trades Unions (NABTU), and the National Joint Apprenticeship and Training Committee (formerly the Electrical Training Alliance).